jasdumas/ttbbeer/README.md

 ## How to use this package?

-The main and only components of the package is a dataset called `beermaterials` with the materials used by U.S. breweries during beer production as reported on a monthly basis to the U.S. Department of the Treasury, Alcohol and Tobacco Tax and Trade Bureau (TTB).
-Several differnt types of data anaylsis project can be conducted by using this data such as: EDA, and time series analysis.
-The intended audience of this data is everyone but expecially for those interested in open government data or beer analytics.
+The main and only components of the package is a data set called `beermaterials` with the materials used by U.S. breweries during beer production as reported on a monthly basis to the U.S. Department of the Treasury, Alcohol and Tobacco Tax and Trade Bureau (TTB).
+Several different types of data analysis project can be conducted by using this data such as: EDA, and time series analysis.
+The intended audience of this data is everyone but especially for those interested in open government data or beer analytics.

 ```r
 data("beermaterials")